codepath/android_guides/Styling-UI-Screens-FAQ.md

 />
 ```

-See [this stackoverflow post](http://stackoverflow.com/a/3264140) for more details.
+See [this stackoverflow post about setting borders](http://stackoverflow.com/a/3264140) for more details.
+If you want to have a border on just one edge of a view, this is unfortunately more difficult to do but can be achieved with layer lists as [described in this post about borders on one edge](http://stackoverflow.com/a/4313329).

 #### How do I customize the style of a button?